bmays9/bet-tracker/README.md

  - Settled Amount: When the bet is settled, the user enters the amount that the bet returned.

 The text at the bottom of the page is dynamic and responds to changes in the bet status field, informing the user what will happen when they save the changes.
-Javascript code controls which of the two buttons is enabled based on the status of the bet.
+JavaScript code controls which of the two buttons is enabled based on the status of the bet.
 I decided to implement two buttons to make it clear to the user that two different actions are possible from this screen:
 1. Save changes.
 Update bet but the bet remains open and further changes can be made.
 2. Settle & Close Bet.
 Save bet in the 'settled' status, where your balance will be updated and no more changes will be possible.